Use social media to become a social butterfly — with potential employers.

 Once you've made the connection, ask questions about the job and about the company.
 Don't send your resume until you're asked, but do feel free to dig into whether the job and the company are the right fit for you.
 Keep moving the conversation forward until you land that first interview.
 After that, your job search goes offline and into the real world.

 Before you make that leap out of the digital realm, however, there are ways beyond LinkedIn to connect with employers using social media.
-Take Twitter, for example.
+Take using Twitter for your career as an example.

 Twitter offers more than a way to discover content.
 It provides a place where you can position yourself as a thought leader, assess potential employers' company culture, and make valuable connections with other professionals.